 - Schedule days out with your friends.
 You need to leave the house.

 - Sleep when your baby does.
 You will not get good enough sleep at night for the first few weeks.

 - Try to create a routine by the second week.
 This will keep you sane.

 - Boppy pillows are necessary.
 Invest in a good one.

-- Try to prepare easy meals or order from out because you will not have time to make good meals.
+- Before sleeping at night, try to prepare easy meals or order from out because you will not have time to make good meals.

 - Try to get some movement into your routine.
 It could be just a simple morning walk.
 It is healthy for you to go outdoors.

 - Drink lots of water.
-It will help with milk supply and help you lose baby weight.
-There are so many ways to lose the postpartum weight.
+It will help with your milk supply and help you lose the pregnancy weight.
+There are so many ways to lose postpartum weight.
 You do not need to think about it too much.
 Wait to lose weight after your life gets easier with your newborn.